D'Angelo Russell: Return to the Lakers (2023–2024)

 On February 9, 2023, Russell was traded back to the Los Angeles Lakers in a three-team trade involving the Utah Jazz, sending Mike Conley Jr. and Nickeil Alexander-Walker to Minnesota.
 On February 11, Russell made his Lakers return, putting up 15 points, five rebounds, and six assists in a 109–103 win over his former team and the reigning champions Golden State Warriors.
 On April 28, Russell recorded a career playoff high 31 points in a 125–85 game 6 win against the Memphis Grizzlies in the 2023 NBA Playoffs Western Conference First Round.

-On July 7, 2023, Russell re-signed with the Lakers.
+On July 7, 2023, Russell re-signed with the Lakers on a two-year, $36 million contract.

 On November 29, 2023, Russell had 35 points and 9 assists in a win against the Detroit Pistons.
 On December 9, 2023, Russell and the Lakers won the inaugural season of the NBA In-Season Tournament.
 On January 13, 2024, Russell scored a then season-high 39 points and delivered 8 assists in a 132–125 loss against the Utah Jazz.

 On January 29, 2024, Russell was fined $15,000 for kicking the game ball into the spectator stands.
 The incident occurred following the conclusion of the Lakers' 145–144 double-overtime victory over the Golden State Warriors two days prior at Chase Center.
 On March 8, Russell scored a season-high 44 points, grabbed 6 rebounds and delivered 9 assists, alongside a game-winning floater in a 123–122 victory against the Milwaukee Bucks.
 On March 22, in a game against the Philadelphia 76ers, Russell broke a tie with Nick Van Exel for the most three-pointers made in a single season by a player in Lakers franchise history, with 184.